rajnishhitman/flaskblog/README.md

-# flaskblog
+# Flask-Blog
-Flaskblog Tutorial by Corey Schafer
+Flask(A micro-framework in python) Tutorial by Corey Schafer